idelrich/MeteorSwift/README.md

 In both of the above cases, either the username or email (not both) can be ommitted, and the name will accept and empty string.

-*NOTE: In general creating a new account does NOT automatically logon to that account, instead, upon success the client should call one of the logon methods described above.*
+*NOTE: In general creating a new account does NOT automatically logon to that account, instead, upon success the client should call one of the logon functions described above.*

 ### Collection Decoder

-MeteorSwift defines the CollectionDecoder protocol which requires that a object implements the MeteorDecoder and MeteorEncoder methods.
-These methods are passed a JSONDecoder / JSONEncoder and in order to decode/encode the object to / from EJSON.
+MeteorSwift defines the CollectionDecoder protocol which requires that a object implements decode and encode functions.
+These functions are passed a JSONDecoder / JSONEncoder and in order to decode/encode the object to / from EJSON.
 If your object also conforms to Swift's Codable then the decode / encode is trivial.

 For example, with a simple object in a theoretical messaging app,